-In case you’re not aware, take note that the everyday bananas we eat are genetically modified for taste and population abundance, as bananas prior to modification decades ago were filled with seeds and basically inedible before science turned it into the fruit we know it as.
+In case you’re not aware, take note that the everyday bananas we eat are genetically modified for taste and population abundance, as bananas before modification decades ago were filled with seeds and were inedible before science turned it into the fruit we know it as.
 Many of our plants have been altered for selective breeding-done with non-malicious intent (that we know of), so there is a reason to be optimistic.
 If this superfood can indeed eliminate hunger and malnutrition in one part of the world, then more power to it.

 However, if this is a potential planting – figuratively and literally – of another HIV/AIDS or Ebola epidemic that will infect the African population down the line, then this experiment will be referenced.
 It will be noted along the lines of “Food experiments that were taking place in the Ugandan food supply around the year 2017.”
 Let’s hope there isn’t any need for the latter to occur and that this is indeed a genuine effort to help society, as interference in Africa from the outside world, hasn’t necessarily been the most prosperous for the local African populations.